 The most common symptom is joint pain, as iron accumulates in your body, usually in your joints.
 Other symptoms include tiredness and lack of energy, abdominal pain (pain around the stomach area), loss of sex drive, and heart problems.
 Some people, however, have no symptoms of this condition.

 Haem-iron is the easiest form of iron for the body to absorb.
 It is found in meats and eggs.
 Non-haem iron is found in a wide variety of plants and in iron supplements.
 Iron-rich sources include: dark green leafy vegetables, (such as spinach, watercress and curly kale), iron-fortified breads, apricots, raisins, and nuts.
 However, the amount of iron that is absorbed in the gut can also be altered by other substances in your diet, such as Vitamin C. If you have been diagnosed with iron deficiency anaemia or you are pregnant or breast feeding, vitamin pills or tablets may be needed to provide extra iron.
 Ask your doctor about the right supplement for you.

 5. My friend told me I can take too much iron — is that right?

-Unless you have iron deficiency or eat a very poor diet, you probably don't need extra iron supplements.
+Unless you have iron deficiency or eat a diet low in iron (often associated with a vegetarian or vegan diet) you probably don't need extra iron supplements.
 If you take in much more iron than is recommended, you may develop haemosiderosis, which causes a rise in blood iron and ferritin levels.
 If you have an inherited disorder called hereditary haemochromatosis, taking extra iron can cause more rapid iron accumulation and possibly accelerate the rate of damage to your organs.